jithinsisaac/uC-Expt4/README.md

 ### Instructions

-1. Read about Internal RAM of 8051 from 8051-Kenneth Ayala book
+1. Read about Port registers of 8051 from 8051-Kenneth Ayala book
 2. Use the Atmel 8051 Instruction sheet document to learn about the arithmetic instructions

 ### Final list of Deliverables for Expt 4